afnog/sse/setup/server/index.md

 Check that you can access the Internet, and then reboot the box and check that it comes up OK.

+Enable IP forwarding, but only if you expect the server to be used as a router for the virtual machines or containers, e.g. if they will need to be NATted to access the Internet during setup week.

 To stop NetworkManager from editing /etc/resolv.conf, edit `/etc/NetworkManager/NetworkManager.conf` and set `dns=none`, and restart it.
 Then edit `/var/run/resolvconf/interface/custom` and add your own DNS settings, and run `resolvconf -u` to install them.